swiftlang/swift/docs/ASTCacheSerializationFormat.md

 is null or not existential.
 In production, `ResolveType` is set and returns the correct type.

-### 11.8 Outstanding work

-1. **Reduce verify-ast-cache diffs to zero** (135 → 0):
-   - Fix deserialized body fidelity: many bodies have `ErrorExpr` fallbacks where types couldn't be resolved or expression kinds couldn't be reconstructed.
-Need to trace each diff to its root cause.
-   - Common diff patterns: missing source ranges on body exprs/stmts, `ErrorExpr` where original has a typed expr, missing `body` field on accessors, pattern binding decls not serialized.
+   - Common diff patterns: missing source ranges on body exprs/stmts, `ErrorExpr` where original has a typed expr, missing `body` field on accessors, pattern binding decls not serialized, `CaseStmt` labels not serialized (all cases become `default`).

 2. **Implement LOCAL_DECL records**: Serialize local VarDecl/ParamDecl
    created inside function bodies.
 Currently, `let x = ...` declarations